gk3000/cli-aliases/readme.md

 alias test="echo 'hello'"
 ```

-Now save the file, go to the terminal and run `source ~/.bash_profile` for the changes to take effect.
+Now save the file, go to the terminal and run `source ~/.bash_profile` for Mac or `source ~/.bashrc` for Windows for the changes to take effect.

 Try if it works by running `test` command which should print "hello" in the terminal.